By TMoM Team Member Sandy Harper

 - Create an indoor city of tents and tunnels – For some reason kids love hiding out and playing in tents.
 You can use whatever you find in the house, such as: kitchen chairs, couch cushions, blankets, boxes, etc. If you use cardboard boxes, the kids can decorate them and even cut out doors and windows.
 Their imaginations is the limit to this being endless fun.

 - Make homemade cloud dough or slime – Nothing is more entertaining to kids than gooey, mushy and sticky things.
 Why not add in the fun of them helping make their own.
-I have personally made cloud dough and it was so easy!
-I even had my toddler help out.
+Cloud dough is super easy to make!
+In fact, even a toddler can help out.
 You can find the recipe and directions here.
-To make slime, I have found two recipes that are easy and with only a few ingredients.
-Since my toddler still likes to taste test everything I tend to use this recipe because it does not contain Borax.
-If your children are a little older than I would go with this recipe.
+To make slime, there are two recipes that are easy and with only a few ingredients.
+Since toddlers tend to like taste test everything, try this recipe because it does not contain Borax.
+If your children are a little older than go with this recipe.
 Both projects can be a little messy but if put in the right containers and played with at a table (maybe cover with paper or washable tablecloth) then the mess will be less of an issue.

 - Make your own lava lamps – Making a lava lamp will be entertaining and educational for preschooler age and up.
 They are simple to make and you most likely already have all the ingredients.
-I found the site Hands on as We Grow had easy to follow directions.
+This site, Hands on as We Grow, has easy to follow directions.

-- Masking tape or painter’s tape activities – If you have carpeted floors than regular masking tape is fine to use but if you have hardwood then I suggest painter’s tape.
-It will not leave a sticky residue.
+- Masking tape or painter’s tape activities – If you have carpeted floors than regular masking tape is fine to use but if you have hardwood then use painter’s tape.
+It is less likely to leave a sticky residue.
 Games and activities that you can make are hopscotch, bullseye (toss things like beanbags), racetracks, jump the river, etc.

-- Legos or other building blocks – You really can’t go wrong with the fun and creativity building that these can bring to all ages.
-Even most adults I know don’t mind participating in this childhood activity.
+- Legos or other building blocks – You really can’t go wrong with the fun and creative building that these can bring to all ages.
+Even most adults don’t mind participating in this childhood activity.